 - Difficulty focusing

-Grade 1 concussions tend to occur most frequently in minor (relatively speaking) car accidents and sports injuries.
+Grade 1 concussions are typically associated with minor car accidents and sports injuries.